marbl/MetagenomeScope/README.md

       view it at a later time, without incurring the layout and patttern detection costs twice
-    - The user can host `viewer.html` and a number of .db files on their server, allowing many users to view the assembly graphs without any of the costs associated with layout and pattern detection
+    - The user can host `viewer.html` and a number of .db files on their server, allowing many users to view the assembly graphs without of the costs associated with layout and structural pattern detection

 ## System Requirements